 OpenAI Offers Cybersecurity Access to EU, Anthropic Yet to Respond

-The European Commission has expressed strong support for OpenAI's recent proposal to provide open access to its cybersecurity capabilities.
-This initiative aims to bolster security standards and enhance public safety across Europe.
+The European Commission has expressed enthusiasm for OpenAI's generous offer to grant open access to its advanced cybersecurity capabilities, a move set to fortify security standards and enhance public safety across Europe.
+Conversely, rival entity Anthropic has remained silent on any similar initiatives.

 This editorial summary reflects ET Tech and other public reporting on OpenAI Offers Cybersecurity Access to EU, Anthropic Yet to Respond.